-- 21.1 In this paragraph, the Panel means a panel of persons appointed by Monitor to which a governor of an NHS foundation trust may refer a question as to whether the trust has failed or is failing- - 21.1.1 to act in accordance with its constitution, or - 21.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 21.2 A governor may refer a question to the Panel only if more than half of the members of the Council of Governors voting approve the referral.
+- 21.1 In this paragraph, the Panel means a panel of persons appointed by Monitor to which a governor of an NHS Foundation trustTrust may refer a question as to whether the trustTrust has failed or is failing- - 21.1.1 to act in accordance with its Ceonstitution, or - 21.1.2 to act in accordance with provision made by or under Chapter 5 of the 2006 Act. - 21.2 A governor Governor may refer a question to the Panel -only if more than half of the member Members of the Council of Governors voting approve the referral.

-22. Council of Governors - conflicts of interest of governors
+22. Council of Governors - conflicts of interest of governorGovernors

-If a governor has a pecuniary, personal or family interest, whether that interest is actual or potential and whether that interest is direct or indirect, in any proposed contract or other matter which is under consideration or is to be considered by the Council of Governors, the governor shall disclose that interest to the members of the Council of Governors as soon as (s)he becomes aware of it.
-The Standing Orders for the Council of Governors shall make provision for the disclosure of interests and arrangements for the exclusion of a governor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.
+If a governorGovernor has a pecuniary, personal or family interest, whether that interest is actual or potential and whether that interest is direct or indirect, in any proposed contract or other matter which is under consideration or is to be considered by the Council of Governors, the governorGovernor shall disclose that interest to the members of the Council of Governors as soon as (s)he becomes aware of it.
+The Standing Orders for the Council of Governors shall make provision for the disclosure of interests and arrangements for the exclusion of a governorGovernor declaring any interest from any discussion or consideration of the matter in respect of which an interest has been disclosed.